How can faculty support the Celebration of Scholarship?

 Talking it up!

-Approach students who have done an outstanding job on a paper, project, or poster about presenting at C of S. Explain to them what a conference is and why it would be a valuable experience.
+Approach students who have done an outstanding job on a paper, project, or poster about presenting at Celebration of Scholarship.
+Explain to them what a conference is and why it would be a valuable experience.

-Ask them to stop by your office with a copy of their titles & descriptions so that you can review them.
-Check for spelling/grammatical errors (this is helpful especially for the scientific or technical words that we are not familiar with).
-Coach them on wording the description so that it will attract an audience.
-Space is limited in the program so if they have written more than 5 or 6 sentences, help them to shorten it.
+Ask them to stop by your office with a copy of their title(s) & abstract(s) so that you can review them.
+Check for spelling/grammatical errors (this is helpful especially for the scientific or technical words that the organizing committee may not be familiar with).
+Coach them on wording the abstract so that it will attract an audience.
+This will make the review process easier and more streamlined.
+Abstracts are limited to 150 words.

-Talk to them about the fact that they will only have 10-15 minutes to present so they may need to create a summary of key points from their papers or projects to keep within the time limit.
+Talk to them about the fact that they will only have 15 minutes to present (unless they are a large group in which case they can have 45 minutes) so they may need to create a summary of key points from their papers or projects to keep within the time limit.

-Invite them back to your office the week before the conference to do a run through of their presentations.
+Invite them back to your office before the conference to do a run through of their presentations before recording their presentation.